garethcmurphy/unstructured_metadata/PITCHME.md

 - performance and flexibility issues
 - SQL database technology aging
 - NoSQL offers more opportunities for unstructured data
+- SQL is highly structured in tables with rows and columns
+- MongoDB, a NoSQL DB,  uses documents organised in collections.

 ---
 ### Metadata at ESS